 When Jacob first met Laban (his mother's brother), he immediately fell in love with his younger daughter Rachel.
 Since he did not have the money to pay the bride price (the mohar) for her, he agreed to work seven years for him and then marry Rachel.
 After seven years, when it was finally time to become husband and wife, Laban tricked him into marrying his older daughter Leah instead (Genesis 29:16 - 26)!

-Laban's response to Jacob's understandable anger at being taken advantage of was to allow him to marry Rachel a week later.
+Laban's response to the understandable anger directed at himself was to allow him to marry Rachel a week later.
 The catch was that he had to promise to labor another seven years as payment for Rachel (Genesis 29:25 - 30)!
 Joseph, the Bible reveals, was born at the end of this second seven-year period (Genesis 30:25 - 26).

 With this further insight we can determine that Jacob was 84 years old (91 - 7) when he made both Leah and Rachel his wife.
 We also now know he was 77 (91 - 14) when he first met Laban and agreed to work for the right to wed.